Heroes Den Bosch: New Heroes (2016–2019)

 In October 2016, the team was bought by Triple Double BV, a sports marketing enterprise.
 Owner of the company Bob van Oosterhout took over the club which was no longer in danger of dissolution.
 On 6 November 2016, Den Bosch found a new main sponsor and subsequently was named New Heroes Basketball after signing a three-year deal with the local online training platform New Heroes.
 In its first season as New Heroes, the club finished fourth in the DBL and was swept by Donar in the semi-finals.

 In the 2017–18 season, Croatian coach Silvano Poropat signed a two-year contract.
 Under Poropat, Heroes finished fourth once again but was eliminated in the quarterfinals by Rotterdam Basketbal.
 Following the disappointing season, Poropat and Heroes parted ways.

 On 31 May 2018, Kees Akerboom Jr. announced his retirement at age 34.
 Akerboom, who played 11 seasons for the club, had his jersey number 12 retired.

 For the 2018–19 season, Ivica Skelin was appointed as head coach.
 This season, New Heroes played in the FIBA Europe Cup after a European absence of 3 years.
 In Group D, Heroes had a 3–3 record and finished in third place.
 In the DBL playoffs, Den Bosch was once again eliminated in the semifinals, this time by Landstede.

 Heroes Den Bosch (2019–present)

 On 21 August 2019, the club announced it was changing its name to Heroes Den Bosch and it is not planning to change the club name anymore.
 In June, Heroes signed Jean-Marc Jaumin as its new head coach.

 On 15 June 2021, Heroes signed three-time DBL champion Erik Braal as head coach.
 In the 2021–22 season, the DBL merged with the PBL into the BNXT League, in which the national leagues of Belgium and the Netherlands are combined.
 On 29 May 2022, Heroes ended a 7-year drought when it won its seventeenth national championship, beating ZZ Leiden in the finals series 3–2.

-Sponsorship names

-Due to sponsorship reasons, Heroes Den Bosch has known a lot of names over the years:
+In the 2023–24 and 2024–25 seasons, Heroes won consecutive Dutch Cups.